Swati Lathia

 • Oversight Framework: The RBI is in charge of setting up an oversight structure so that it can keep an eye on and evaluate the security, effectiveness, and dependability of payment systems.
 This entails evaluating, auditing, and inspecting payment system operators.

-• Finality of Settlement: The Act ensures that payments made through payment systems are final and cannot be undone or withdrawn, unless there are specific, legally-mandated exceptions.
+• Finality of Settlement: The Act ensures that payments made through payment systems are final and cannot be undone or withdrawn, unless there are specific, legally mandated exceptions.

 • 3.
 Consumer Protection: